Risks and Technical Debts

 -

-JSON deserialization attacks — Go’s
+JSON deserialization — Go’s

-encoding/jsonis safe -
+encoding/jsonis memory-safe. -

 Feedback